migueloebes/dortable/README.md

-# ONE OPERATIONAL SISTEM CREATED LEANING AT YOU.
+# ONE OPERATIONAL SISTEM CREATED FOR YOU.
 Thank you for choosing our software.
 To install it on your main computer, please remember the following requirements:

 - 2 GB of RAM